 Reporters, social media managers, and staff members all up and down the chain can be empowered to create videos or capture assets.
 This keeps the full burden of video development and creation from falling onto the shoulders of a few, potentially creating a bottleneck in your output.

-By allowing your staff to collectively engage in your video strategy, the additional burden on staff time is distributed in a fashion that does not negatively or overwhelmingly impact any one person or team.
+By allowing your staff to collectively engage in your video strategy, the additional burden on staff time is distributed in a fashion that does not negatively or overwhelmingly impacts any one person or team.
 This sharing of power also avoids the need for significant investment in new video-centric staff or equipment.

 Focus on shareability